 (Click on image to enlarge.)

-Gettysburg’s Coster Avenue: The Brickyard Fight and the Mural (Gettysburg, PA: Gettysburg Publishing, forthcoming 2018).
-A profusely-illustrated account of the battle at Kuhn’s brickyard and the mural commemorating it, to be published on the mural’s thirtieth anniversary.
+Gettysburg’s Coster Avenue: The Brickyard Fight and the Mural (Trumbull, CT: Gettysburg Publishing, 2018).
+A profusely illustrated account of the fighting at Kuhn’s brickyard on the First Day of the Battle of Gettysburg and the Coster Avenue Mural commemorating it, published on the mural’s thirtieth anniversary.
+This is a greatly expanded and all new version of my 1989 booklet described above.
+Fifty pages, 8.5” x 11”, includes 53 illustrations in black and white and color, map, and notes.

 "Dedication Ceremonies, Coster Avenue Mural, July